 The Special Operations Division is directed by a Division Major.

-The Harrison County Sheriff’s Office Canine Unit is directed by the Major of Special Operations and is under the direct supervision of a Training Sergeant who is responsible for conducting weekly training of handlers and canines.
+The Harrison County Sheriff’s Department Canine Unit is directed by the Major of Special Operations and is under the direct supervision of a Training Sergeant who is responsible for conducting weekly training of handlers and canines.

 The canines participate in organized training under the auspices of a paid professional trainer.
-Each canine and handler are required to pass a certification test which meets the standards set forth by the Harrison County Sheriff’s Office.
+Each canine and handler are required to pass a certification test which meets the standards set forth by the Harrison County Sheriff’s Department.
 A canine cannot be used until the canine and his/her handler have completed their certification testing and the basic four (4) week handler course, as is universally accepted in federal and state law.